GerardReaver/crime_analysis_manhattan/README.md

 ## 📌 Project Overview

 This project analyzes NYPD crime data with a focus on **Manhattan**, particularly the **9th Precinct**, for the years **2024 to 2025**.
-It aligns with my work experience during this time and aims to highlight crime trends, precinct-specific insights, and show what solutions we achieved through actionable insgihts over time using the Data.
+It aligns with my work experience during this time and aims to highlight crime trends, precinct-specific insights, and show what solutions we achieved through actionable insights over time using the Data.

 ## 🛠 Tools & Technologies
 - MySQL from PandasSQL the Python Library (SQL analysis)